 Shares have historically performed better than cash or bonds over the longer term, but be aware that there are no guarantees they’ll always do that.

 Don’t put all your eggs in one basket.
 If you choose a basic managed fund this should be well diversified already, so you might not need to spread your money further.

 But if you choose highly specialised funds, you’ll probably want to pick a few different ones to spread your risk.

 Check how much the different funds on offer charge – only choose funds that have competitive charges.

 Review your investment choices every year

-You may not have to make any changes, but it is good practice to check your investment choices yearly to make sure they still reflect the level of risk you are comfortable with and that charges have not gone up.
-This becomes even more important as you get closer to retirement – you will probably want to move into more conservative investments at that point.
+You might not have to make any changes, but you should check your investment choices every year to make sure you’re still comfortable with the level of risk and that charges haven’t gone up.

 This is even more important as you get closer to retirement.

 At this point, you’ll want to make sure the strategy matches what you intend to do.